-Hold Shift and tap the track automation button or press Read/Write (MPC X, MPC Key 61) to disable audio track automation.
+Hold Shift and tap the track automation button to disable audio track automation.
+Alternatively, press Shift+Read/Write (MPC X, MPC Key 61) or Shift+Automation (MPC Key 37).
 When off, the audio track will ignore automation data.
 If you have already recorded or entered automation, tapping this will switch between Read (R) and Write (W) only, but you can override this and turn it off by pressing and holding Shift while pressing or tapping the button.